‘Non-violent’ offenders released early in COVID-19 order have violent pasts

 “So we’re trying to strike a balance, somewhere in the middle that makes sense and has some credibility, protects public safety, protects public health,” Neronha said.
 “But it’s not perfect.”

-One example of that — Joshua Olsen, 21, who was released about six weeks early, but has since been charged with felony shoplifting by police in Coventry, Warwick and North Providence.
+One example of that — Joshua Olsen, 21, who was released about six weeks early, has since been charged with felony shoplifting in Coventry, Warwick and North Providence.

 Olsen’s criminal record starts in 2007, when he was charged with 1st degree robbery by Providence police.